bbauska/W3Cx-5of5/README.md

 height="2.966346237970254in"}

 Here, I kept some buttons for playing music or pausing it.
 But you saw that you can start playing the music from JavaScript.
+You can also&#41;
-You can also\... directly start the music when the page is loaded.
+directly start the music when the page is loaded.
 The same way I use the video player, I declare an audio player, here.

 ![](./images/image426.png){width="6.5in" height="3.85625in"}

-And in JavaScript, I\'ve got my button onclick="play()" that will call a play function, that will get a reference on the player.
+And in JavaScript, I&apos;ve got my button onclick="play()" that will call a play function, that will get a reference on the player.

 ![](./images/image427.png){width="6.5in" height="3.85625in"}

 This is the id of the player.
 You can see it here.
-And I\'m calling the play and pause methods to play and pause the music.
+And I&apos;m calling the play and pause methods to play and pause the music.

 ![](./images/image428.png){width="6.5in" height="3.85625in"}

-For sound effects, that will have to be played very fast,\... that last a very short time.
-It\'s better to load the sounds in memory and then play them.
+For sound effects, that will have to be played very fast,&#41; that last a very short time.
+It&apos;s better to load the sounds in memory and then play them.
 There are small sounds samples that are loaded and decoded and kept in memory for a very fast use within video games.
-It\'s a bit complicated to use the low level WebAudio API.
+It&apos;s a bit complicated to use the low level WebAudio API.
 Some developers made some high level libraries for making this task easier.
 One of them is called howler.js (https://howlerjs.com/).

 ![](./images/image429.png){width="6.5in" height="3.85625in"}

-This is the Web site --- howler.js \"Make working with audio in JavaScript easy\".
+This is the Web site --- howler.js &quot;Make working with audio in JavaScript easy&quot;.
 You can read the documentations and look at samples here.
 The way we used it, is that we've just including it using a script tag.